pekrau/adhoc/README.md

 the built-in account 'anonymous' is used.
 All its tasks are publicly available, and only public databases are available to it.

-Contact the administrator of your site to obtain your own account.
+Contact the administrator of the server to obtain your own account.

 ### Current tools